Snake Survival: How Long Can a Snake Go Without Eating?

 Diet and Eating Habits of Snakes

 Snakes have fascinating eating habits.
-They are primarily predatory and feed on rodents, birds, eggs, and occasionally small mammals.
+They are predatory and feed on rodents, birds, eggs, and occasionally small mammals.
 Their feeding patterns vary based on species and size.
-Larger snakes may consume larger prey less frequently, while smaller species may feed more often on smaller prey.
+Larger snakes may consume larger prey less frequently, while smaller species feed more often on smaller prey.

 For instance, constrictors like pythons and boas may not eat as often as venomous snakes due to their method of hunting.
 Constrictors squeeze the life out of their prey before consuming them, which requires less frequent feeding.
 Conversely, venomous snakes rely on swift strikes and powerful toxins to subdue their prey, requiring them to feed more often.